Machealb/GSVD_Iter/README.md

 ## License
 If you use this code in any future publications, please cite like this:

-Haibo Li. "[A preconditioned Krylov subspace method for linear inverse problems with general-form Tikhonov regularization (https://arxiv.org/pdf/2308.06577.pdf)."
+Zhongxiao Jia, Haibo Li. "[The joint bidiagonalization method for large GSVD computations in finite precision](https://doi.org/10.1137/22M1483608)."